-COVID-19 Scheme For Members With Pre-Lockdown Pre-Tax Trading Profits Between £50,000 And £70,000 Covering April-September 2020
+COVID-19 Scheme For Members With Pre-Lockdown Pre-Tax Trading Profits Between £50,000 And £70,000 Covering October 2020 – March 2021

-- have no alternative source of funds they can reasonably be expected to rely on.
+As was the case with the Scheme which ran between April and September, it is designed to assist those who qualify by reason of the pre-pandemic level of their pre-tax trading profits (£50,000 - £70,000),and who (i) have experienced a severe downturn in their practice on account of the Covid-19 crisis, (ii) have suffered real hardship as a result, and (iii) have no alternative source of funds they can reasonably be expected to rely on.
 This is likely to be those whose practices concentrate on court appearances and are largely publicly funded, but the Scheme is not confined to them.

 Applicants will appreciate that, given the constraints imposed by this crisis, and the need for the Inn to be reasonably satisfied on relatively limited criteria that it is proper for assistance to be given, the assessment of ‘real hardship’ will necessarily involve an imperfect value judgment.
-It is easier to presume hardship if the drop in pre-tax profit because of COVID-19 is substantial.
+It is easier to presume hardship if the drop in pre-tax profit because of Covid-19 is substantial.
 By way of guidance, the Applications Panel for the Scheme is likely to accept hardship is shown if an applicant’s fee income has dropped by 50% or more.
-If the loss is below that, then it will be necessary to scrutinise more carefully the evidence of hardship that is provided by answers in the application form.
+If the loss is smaller than that, then it will be necessary to scrutinise the evidence of hardship that is provided by answers in the application form.
 That said, each case will be assessed on its own individual merits.

 Completed forms should be returned via email to Paul Clark at firstname.lastname@example.org.
 Application forms for later months will be available at the end of the month in question, and will be assessed in arrears.